piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/worksheets/charts_exercises.pdf) the answers to the exercises.
 ## Unit 10 - Research Proposal Presentation
-Unit 10 marks a deadline for submitting the second graded assessment of this module, which is the Research Proposal Presentation.
-It has been originally submitted with audio and video, however the file size is too large to upload here, and because of that I will provide a link to the transcript as well as the slides.
+In Unit 10 we focused on the structure of the research writing and how to properly prepare for writing a dissertation (University of Essex, 2012).
+This unit was also the deadline for the Research Proposal Presentation submission which took a lot of my time but was a true learning journey.
+You can find below the submission, tutor feedback as well as a short self evaluation piece.
+The submission piece has been originally submitted with audio and video, however the file size is too large to upload here, and because of that I will provide a link to the transcript as well as the slides.

+Reference list

+University of Essex (2012) How to write a research project.
+### Submission

 Please find [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/research_proposal_presentation.pptx) the link to the slides of the presentation.